cf-sewe/iac-poc-tf/eks/README.md

 # Concept Information

+## Permissions
+Permissions are received from the Role which is attached to the deployer EC2 instance.
+Terraform performs "AssumeRole".
+This means that no credentials have to be shared.

 ## DNS
 DNS is managed via Route53.
 For the PoC a new domain has been registered with Route53 and thus is available directly as a Hosted Zone.